 So much has happened since the Spring of 1995, which is where I left off in Part 1.
-Through 1995 to 2000, I continued to work at CAB Health and Recovery Services as a detox nurse.
-Eventually I wound up being the admissions coordinator.
+From 1995 to 2000, I continued to work at CAB Health and Recovery Services as a detox nurse.
+Eventually, I wound up being the admissions coordinator.
 Lots of challenges!
-Our family continued to attend Community Church of East Gloucester and we were thriving.
-In the fall of 1998, I was running the detox admissions when the director of the agency told me that in order to keep the detox solvent, we needed to maintain a 115% occupancy rate.
-I told him that this was an impossible task, that he was not staffing the detox properly for level of client treatment, and that he did not have the admissions staff to accomplish this.
-He said that it didn’t matter and that was what I needed to do.
+Our family continued to attend Community Church of East Gloucester, and we were thriving.
+In the fall of 1998, I was running the detox admissions when the director of the agency told me that to keep the detox solvent, and we needed to maintain a 115% occupancy rate.
+I told him that this was an impossible task, that he was not staffing the detox adequately for the level of client treatment, and that he did not have the admissions staff to accomplish this.
+He said that it didn’t matter, and that was what I needed to do.
 So that is when I felt the Lord leading me out of the nursing profession.

 Karry and I were doing Nursery duty at our church one Sunday when a good friend of mine suggested that I look into the computer field.
-I have always had a computer and was always the geek who people came to for computer advice.
-Could I really make a career out of it?
+I have always had a computer and was still the geek whom people came to for computer advice.
+Could I make a career out of it?
 I investigated Clark University and found that I could go to school for 24 weeks and get certificates in PC Service and Support and Windows NT Administration.
 I attended Clark, got the certificates, and my last day as a nurse was Christmas day 1999.
-Since then I have worked for several software companies.
-In March of 2005, the company I was working for was bought by Microsoft.
+Since then, I have worked for MyWay.com, Alliance Consulting, and Groove Networks.
+In March of 2005, Groove was bought by Microsoft.
 I have been working for them since.

-In 1996, the five year anniversary of my last bout with Hodgkin’s disease, Karry and I decided that it was time to think about having another child.
-The first thing we had to do was determine if I was truly sterile from the chemotherapy.
-Through an embarrassing series of events (suffice it to say that the sample had to be less than 20 minutes old and I live 40 minute away from the lab), we did determine that I was indeed sterile.
-I also had the annual gallium scan and check up with my oncologist.
+In 1996, the fifth anniversary of my last bout with Hodgkin’s disease, Karry and I decided that it was time to think about having another child.
+The first thing we had to do was determine if I was genuinely sterile from chemotherapy.
+Through an embarrassing series of events (suffice it to say that the sample had to be less than 20 minutes old and I live 40 minutes away from the lab), we did determine that I was indeed sterile.
+I also had the annual gallium scan and check-up with my oncologist.
 When I had the scan, they noticed another anomaly in my neck area.
-Was the cancer back?
+Was cancer back?
 We quickly set an appointment for a CAT scan.

-This was very scary.
+This development was terrifying.
 But, unlike the last time, I sought refuge in my God, my wife, and my pastor.
-We prayed throughout the afternoon that whatever God’s will was – whether or not I was to endure cancer again – that we would be strengthened by the Holy Spirit and that this would be testimony to God’s love and grace.
-We were ready, because we had our eyes and our priorities straight.
+We prayed throughout the afternoon that whatever God’s will was – whether or not I was to endure cancer again – that the Holy Spirit would strengthen us and that this would be a testimony to God’s love and grace.
+We were ready because we had our eyes and our priorities straight.